elliesmith135/E04a-Sprites/README.md

 # E04a-Sprites
 This is an exercise to start playing with sprites and physics in Godot.
+I learned about how to use Sprites and the interactions between them.

 First, Fork and Clone this repository.
 Then open the Godot Project Manager and press Import.
 Navigate to the E04a-Sprites folder that GitHub Desktop created on your computer, and select the godot.project file.
 Press the Import & Edit button.